What We Fund

 • Registered organizations that are charitable in nature, i.e. either designated IRS 501(c)(3) status in the U.S. or state-registered organization including non-profit organizations and foundations, and other charities in Armenia.

-• Organizations that have established at least one year of program outcomes.
+• Organizations that have established at least three years of program outcomes.

 • Project activities that fall under one of Hovnanian Foundation’s primary areas of focus.